Esri/arcgis-maps-sdk-java-samples/feature_layers/toggle-between-feature-request-modes/README.md

 ## How to use the sample

 Choose a request mode by clicking on a radio button.
 Pan and zoom to see how the features update at different scales.
-If you choose "Manual Cache", click the "Populate" button to manually get a cache with a subset of features.
+If you choose "Manual cache", click the "Populate" button to manually get a cache with a subset of features.

 Note: The service limits requests to 2000 features.